tyage/slack-patron/docs/BACKUP_IMPORT.md

 # Import Slack backup file

-There is two ways to import Slack's backup file.
+There are two ways to import Slack's backup file.

 ## With GUI (in viewer)